matthewdickinson/tyk-docs/tyk-docs/content/product-stack/tyk-charts/tyk-control-plane-chart.md

 ### Tyk Bootstrap Configurations

 To enable bootstrapping, set `global.components.bootstrap` to `true`.
-It would run [tyk-k8s-bootstrap](https://github.com/TykTechnologies/tyk-k8s-bootstrap) to bootstrap `tyk-stack` and to create Kubernetes secrets that can be utilized in Tyk Operator and Tyk Developer Portal.
+It would run [tyk-k8s-bootstrap](https://github.com/TykTechnologies/tyk-k8s-bootstrap) to bootstrap `tyk-control-plane` and to create Kubernetes secrets that can be utilized in Tyk Operator and Tyk Developer Portal.

 #### Bootstrapped Environments